earthsteading/Performance-Solutions/PBDR-HempCrete.md

-6. Performance Design Solution 3
+## Performance Design Solution 3

+To permit the proposed energy efficiency performance to be analysed for compliance with the objective of reducing greenhouse gas emissions.

-    11. Design Solution Analysis and Adoption
+### Design Solution Analysis and Adoption

 The following outlines the analysis of the proposed performance-based design solution and / or design item(s) that do not meet the Deemed-to-Satisfy provisions of the NCC.